Introduction

 Wherever possible (or required in the case of “special data”- please see below) we will also seek your consent to process personal data.

-How do you collect my data?
+How do we collect your data?

 We collect personal data from various sources including: